Folio Corporation: Market reception

 In an industry-wide review of network-based internal search engines, Network Computing magazine ranked Folio SiteDirector 3.1 number 8 of the 10 products it reviewed, saying, "Folio's SiteDirector is a completely different approach to providing a searchable index of a Web site, quite unlike the other search engines we tested.
 In fact, SiteDirector assumes you've rendered the contents of your Web site as an infobase--Folio's term for its searchable, multilinked, compressed repository of text and graphics.
 SiteDirector serves up the infobase contents as HTML and lets you search the infobase."
-This was in the days before the emphasis on more recent World Wide Web standards, and this review made comment about the specialized HTML tags used by Folio.
-To test the software's function, the testers "used Folio's supplied HTML templates (called SoftPages) to create HTML pages laced with infobase-specific HTML tags, editing those pages with the customized version of the HomeSite HTML page authoring software that Folio bundles with SiteDirector.
-The special HTML tags let SiteDirector deliver specific infobase documents or elements when called for by the Web page."

-"Infobase files store text, word processor documents, and multimedia data in a highly compressed format that includes a full index of the file's contents.
+Information Week noted that Infobase files store text, word processor documents, and multimedia data in a highly compressed format that includes a full index of the file's contents.
 The SiteDirector server instantly converts infobase files to HTML format when a browser requests a Web page.
 SiteDirector's search engine lets users search all the text in a multi-gigabyte infobase file in less than a second."

 Newspapers were realizing that they had potential revenue in their archives.
 One of the users was the Salt Lake City Tribune, which used SiteDirector to sell access to their archives, stored in Folio's infobase file format.

-(In July 1997, Allen and Taggart had purchased Western Standard's interest in Ancestry, Inc. (Ancestry.com).
-At the time, Brad Pelo was president and CEO of Infobases, and president of Western Standard.
-Less than six months earlier, he had been president of Folio Corporation, whose digital technology Infobases was using.)

 In February 1998, Open Market announced that Folio would make use of the new standards XML for content, and XSL for style.